dimartiro/test-blockchain/README.md

-# rustychain
+# test-blockchain

-A Simple Blockchain in Rust
+A Simple Blockchain in Rust for testing purposes